Deciding to Apply:

 The Application Season:

 While deadlines vary, the application services for most health professions open in May/June; approximately 15 months prior to entering a Graduate Health Profession program.
 You are encouraged to begin your applications as soon as possible since most programs are rolling admissions.
-Prior to the opening of the application services you should begin collecting recommendation letters, writing your personal statement and starting the committee letter process.
+Prior to the opening of the application services you should begin collecting recommendation letters, writing your personal statement and researching which schools you intend to apply to.

 Components of your Application: